MarconiS/starter-academic/content/authors/admin/_index.md

   - course: MSc in Forest and Environmental Science
     institution: University of Tuscia
     year: "2014"
-  - course: BSc in Forest and Environmental Sciences
-    institution: University of Tuscia
-    year: "2010"
 social:
 - icon: envelope
   icon_pack: fas